docsforadobe/premiere-scripting-guide/docs/item/projectitem.md

 #### Description

-The audio channel mapping currently applied to this **projectItem**.
+The audio channel mapping currently applied to this ProjectItem.

 #### Type